TheJacksonLaboratory/diachromatic/docs/truncate.rst

 The sonication step of the Hi-C protocol may introduce breakpoints near restriction enzyme cutting sites.
 If the breakpoint occurs at a distance smaller than one read length, this will result in a chimeric read that cannot be mapped to the reference sequence.
-The truncation step of the pipeline attempts to address this situation by deleting the sequence that is downstream of the enzyme recognition site.
+The truncation step of the pipeline attempts to address this problem by deleting the sequence that is downstream of the enzyme recognition site.

 .. figure:: img/chimeric_reads.png